MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

 1. In order to open the page in your immersive VR headset , you must first connect your headset to your laptop (where you are developing on) and make sure that it is [set up for use in the Windows Mixed Reality App](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
 If you're using the Windows Mixed Reality Simulator, [make sure that it is enabled](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-mixed-reality-simulator).

 1. You will now see a Immersive VR button at the bottom right of the web page.
-Click on it and you will be able to see the piano in the XR device you are connected to!
+Click on it and you will be able to see the piano in the XR device you are connected to.

     ![Immersive VR Button](../images/immersive-vr-button.png)

 1. Once you are in the virtual space, you might notice that the piano we have built is extremely huge.
-In the VR world, we can only standing at the bottom of it and can only play it by pointing the pointer to the keys in the distant.
+In the VR world, we can only standing at the bottom of it and play it by pointing the pointer to the keys in the distance.

     ![Huge piano](./images/huge-piano.jpg)

-1. Let's scale down the piano so that we can play it like a normal standup piano in real life.
-To do so, we would have to utilize [a utility function that allows us to scale a mesh relative to a point in the space](https://doc.babylonjs.com/toolsAndResources/utilities/Pivot#enlargement).
+1. Let's scale down the piano so that it's size is more like a normal standup piano in real life.
+To do so, we will need to use [a utility function that allows us to scale a mesh relative to a point in the space](https://doc.babylonjs.com/toolsAndResources/utilities/Pivot#enlargement).
 Add this function to *scene.js* (outside of `createScene()`):

     ```javascript
     BABYLON.Mesh.prototype.scaleFromPivot = function(pivotPoint, sx, sy, sz) {